Dianne Cook (statistician)

-Dianne Helen Cook is an Australian statistician, the editor of the Journal of Computational and Graphical Statistics, and an expert on the visualization of high-dimensional data.
+Dianne Helen Cook is an Australian statistician, the former editor of the Journal of Computational and Graphical Statistics, and an expert on the visualization of high-dimensional data.
 She is Professor of Business Analytics in the Department of Econometrics and Business Statistics at Monash University and professor emeritus of statistics at Iowa State University.
 The emeritus status was chosen so that she could continue to supervise graduate students at Iowa State after moving to Australia.

 Education and early life

 Dianne Helen Cook grew up in Wauchope, New South Wales as an athletic farm girl, the first woman to play on her local (men's) cricket team.
 She studied statistics at University of New England (Australia), where she earned a BSc and Dip.Ed. in 1982.
 She received her MS in 1990 and her PhD in 1993 from Rutgers University; her dissertation, supervised jointly by Andreas Buja and Javier Cabrera, was Grand Tour and Projection Pursuit.